pantheon-systems/documentation/source/_docs/power-users.md

 ---
 Pantheon fosters a community for those actively making use of the platform, primarily website development professionals.
 If you are an active developer on the Pantheon platform, you may benefit from joining our community, through several channels:

- - Discourse - The [Pantheon Discourse](https://discuss.pantheon.io/){.external} forum is the best place for longer discussions and off-topic community building.
+ - Community Forum - The [Pantheon Community Forum](https://discuss.pantheon.io/){.external} forum is the best place for questions, discussions and off-topic community building.

- - Slack - Have a quick question?
+ - Slack - Prefer to communicate instantly with fellow Pantheon users?
 Pop into the [Power Users Slack channel](https://slackin.pantheon.io/){.external}.

 ## Power User Topics